 You certainly don’t have to follow the latest, expensive health trends to get the vitality-giving benefits of a healthy, active lifestyle.
 Your whole paycheck doesn’t have to go to Whole Foods or Trader Joe’s to get these benefits.

-Instead, a strategic plan for getting healthy food on the table will work wonders.
+Instead, a strategic plan for clean eating and getting healthy food on the table will work wonders.
 Some of my favorite strategies include:

 Buying non-perishables in bulk